 - Once the Contractor or Contractor's representative is notified by the PSAA that the material being placed is out of allowable tolerances, or that there is a problem with the paving operation, the Contractor shall stop the paving operation at once and the Contractor will not be permitted to continue placing bituminous material until again authorized by the PSAA. - m) In-place density of each layer of bituminous mixture shall be compliant with MDOT Special Provision for Acceptance of Hot Mix Asphalt Mixture on Local Agency Projects. - n) No traffic shall be allowed on newly placed asphalt surfaces until rolling has been satisfactorily completed and the surface has cooled sufficiently to prevent damage from traffic.
 This is to be accomplished by traffic regulators (flaggers) and by relocating traffic control devices to prevent traffic from entering the work area until such time that traffic can be safely maintained without damaging the new construction.
-The Contractor shall provide flaggers in sufficient number to maintain traffic as required to keep traffic off sections being surfaced and provide for safe travel at all times as determined by the PSAA. - Asphalt shall be placed in compliance with MDOT Specifications, Subsection 501.03.I (Weather Limitations).
+The Contractor shall provide flaggers in sufficient number to maintain traffic as required to keep traffic off sections being surfaced and provide for safe travel at all times as determined by the PSAA. - o) HMA shall be placed in compliance with MDOT Specifications, Subsection 501.03.I (Weather Limitations). - p) HMA shall comply with the QA/QC requirements as defined by the MDOT Special Provision for Acceptance of Hot Mix Asphalt Mixture on Local Agency Projects.